Reducing Energy and Emissions

 - replacing one of Council's diesel ride-on mowers with an electric mower which is estimated to save approximately 15 tonnes of CO2-e per year, and

-- replacing two of Council's vehicles with electric vehicles.
+- replacing two of Council's fleet vehicles with electric vehicles.

-Council continues to identify new opportunities to reduce emissions, with many opportunities outlined in Council's Corporate Carbon Plan 2025-2030(PDF, 10MB).
+Council continues to identify new opportunities to reach its next target of net zero by 2040, with many opportunities outlined in Council's Corporate Carbon Plan 2025-2030(PDF, 10MB).